Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 Setting the stage, we consider finding a Clarke critical point of a given function $f:\bbR^{n}\to\bbR$, that is a point $\bar{x}$ such that $0 \in \partial^c f(\bar{x})$.
 To that end, we consider using the Stochastic Subgradient Method, defined as:

-Our main application case is the training of DNNs, which involves, for example, the minimization problem \cref{eq:learnpb}.
-For simplicity, we consider an idealized setting where $y_{k}$ is an element of the Clarke subdifferential of a full-batch of data.
+Our main application case is the training of DNNs, which involves, for example, the minimization problem \eqref{eq:learnpb}.
+For simplicity, we consider an idealized setting where $y_{k}$ is an element of the Clarke subdifferential; this setting corresponds to full-batch subgradient method.
 This simplified setting suffices to discuss the features of o-minimality.
 Extensions to small-batch settings and Automatic Differentiation are discussed in \cref{rem:batch,rem:clarkeAD}.

-The convergence result is given below \cite[Corollary 5.9]{davis2020stochastic}. \begin{proposition} Suppose $f:\R^n\to\R$ is definable, locally Lipschitz, and we have a sequence $(\gamma_k)$ of step sizes in $[0,+\infty)$ and a sequence $(x_k)$ of iterates in $\R^n$ such that: \begin{enumerate} \item the sequence $(\gamma_{k})$ is non-negative, square-summable, but not summable:
+The convergence result is given below \cite[Corollary 5.9]{davis2020stochastic}. \begin{proposition} Suppose $f:\R^n\to\R$ is locally Lipschitz and definable in an o-minimal structure, and we have a sequence $(\gamma_k)$ of step sizes in $[0,+\infty)$ and a sequence $(x_k)$ of iterates in $\R^n$ such that: \begin{enumerate} \item the sequence $(\gamma_{k})$ is non-negative, square-summable, but not summable:

 \item the sequence $(x_k)$ is bounded; \item the sequence $(x_k)$ satisfies the SSM iteration \cref{eq:SSM_clarke}. \end{enumerate} Then every limit point $\bar{x}$ of $(x_k)$ is Clarke critical for $f$, i.e., $0 \in \partial^{c} f(\bar{x})$, and the sequence $(f(x_k))$ converges. \end{proposition}